Pandemic fears grow as new coronavirus spreads | DW | 22.01.2020

 Casino staff in the gambling hub have duly been ordered to wear masks.

 More cases have been identified in Taiwan, the Philippines, Thailand, Japan and South Korea.
-In Australia, authorities isolated a man in his Brisbane home after he flew back from Wuhan in suspected corona case, but testing eventually ruled out corona infection.
+In Australia, authorities isolated a man in his Brisbane home after he flew back from Wuhan in suspected coronavirus case, but testing eventually ruled out an infection.

 Meanwhile, Hong Kong's Cathay Pacific Airlines will allow airline staff to wear surgical masks and will not charge people who want to cancel or change flights to Wuhan.